DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 Outstations are thus settlements where the residents have a descent-based affiliation, and recognized ownership over the land.
-People returned to country in order to maintain traditional sites, to fulfil their cultural obligations to manage land, and in some cases to avoid political marginalisation in the larger settlements where the artificial collocation of diverse groups had resulted in significant stresses for those who were not traditional owners or who were descendants of the minority language group.
+People returned to country in order to maintain traditional sites, to fulfill their cultural obligations to manage land, and in some cases to avoid political marginalization in the larger settlements, where the artificial collocation of diverse groups had resulted in significant stresses for those who were not traditional owners or who were descendants of the minority language group.
 As time progressed,